Criticism of Human Rights Watch

-The international non-governmental organization Human Rights Watch (HRW) has been the subject of criticism from a number of observers.
-Critics of HRW include the national governments it has investigated, NGO Monitor, the media, and its founder (and former chairman), Robert L. Bernstein.
+The international non-governmental organization Human Rights Watch (HRW) has been the subject of extensive criticism from a number of observers.
+Critics of HRW include the national governments it has investigated, the media, and its former chairman Robert L. Bernstein.

 The criticism generally falls into the category of alleged bias, frequently in response to critical HRW reports.
 Bias allegations include the organization's being influenced by United States government policy, particularly in relation to reporting on Yugoslavia, Latin America, and the misrepresentation of human-rights issues in Eritrea and Ethiopia.
 Accusations in relation to the Arab–Israeli conflict include claims that HRW is biased against Israel.
 HRW has publicly responded to criticism of its reporting on Latin America and the Arab–Israeli conflict.